manhowong/manhowong.github.io/research.md

 This project demonstrates the possibility of studying early vocabulary development with semantic network analysis using a combined source of data.
 In addition to child language development, the data analysis framework developed in this project can also be used in other studies such as adult language acquisition and bilingualism.

-Timeline: This work is close to completion and is expected to be published in 2023.
+This work is close to completion and is expected to be published in 2023.

 ## Experience-dependent maturation of the reward circuitry